telerik/fiddler-everywhere-docs/knowledge-base/real-life-fiddler-everywhere-usage.md

 ## Solution

-Fiddler Everywhere is far just from being another proxy tool.
+Fiddler Everywhere is far from being just another proxy tool.
 The latest version provides a comprehensive mechanism for inspecting the captured data, extracting statistical data, collaboration functionalities, mocking abilities, organized collections, and many more.
 Below we will cover some practical examples of how you can use and combine the tool's different features to your advantage during everyday work.

 Fiddler Everywhere can help multiple different personas.
 A **quality engineer** can brute-force test other cases - for example, different rules for testing failing CSS, network delays, failed access to endpoints, and so on.
 A **technical support engineer** can reproduce client scenarios - for example, the client shares that he is under a restricted corporate network that has no direct access to AWS or other endpoints.
 A **developer** can receive pre-recorded sessions that demonstrate the above scenarios and helps them in debugging and implementing the proper solution.
 A **web developer** can use Fiddler Everywhere to optimize their site by testing and improving the implementations related to font loading, CDN fallbacks, third-party library, resource usage, testing different UI designs on the fly, and so on.
 A **security officer** can use Fiddler Everywhere to examine the generated traffic for possible leaks of sensitive data, test GDPR policies, and catch unwanted requests (e.g., by malware or third-party actors).
 An **end-user** can use Fiddler Everywhere to capture specific issue that he faces with an app and share it with the application creators for further investigation.
+And, of course, being a man-in-the-middle proxy, Fiddler can also be used to mock hacking scenarios and test how different hacking approach would affect your applications & servers.

 The discussed case above barely scratches the surface - there is an ocean of possibilities of what you can do and achieve with Fiddler Everywhere.

 ## Real-Life Examples

-The main functionality of Fiddler Everywhere is as follows:
+The main functionalities of the Fiddler Everywhere application are as follows:

- - Capture the HTTP/HTTPS traffic
+ - Capture the HTTP/HTTPS traffic.
+Fiddler can be set as a system proxy (in that mode it will capture all traffic that goes through the OS proxy), a preconfigured browser proxy (works on a specific browser instance), or as an explicit proxy (configure a specific applicaiton to explicitlyt go through the Fiddler Everywhere proxy address).

- - Present the captured data statistically through the **Overview** tab and technically through the **HTTP Request and Response inspectors**.
+ - Present the captured data statistically through the **Overview** tab and technically through the various **HTTP(S) Request and Response inspectors**.

  - Mock custom server and client app behavior through the **Rules** tab.
+This is one of the most advanced features that will allow you to test different scenarios, mock request/response data on-the-fly without the need to actually modofiy the appplication or server, test possible hacking cases, etc.

  - Compose API requests through the **Composer**.
+A core feature that allows you to create your own requests with custom request headers and bodies.

  - Inspect different sessions side-by-side through the **Compare** tab.
+The comparision is handy for testing what might cause a specific issue to appear on different requests.
+Combined with the colaboration and import functionalities, the comparision can solve multiple QA and supprt cases.

  - Preserve captured sessions, compose requests, create rules for later usage and share them with collaborators.
+The Fiddler Everywhere applicaiton provides multiple options for saving snapshots (of captured sessions), request collections, and rules.
+You can save the data locally, or use the cloud option.
+Sharing is even easier as you have built-in sharing possibilities to erach other Fiddler users, but you also have the option to export the snapshots in different known formats.

-The listed above functionalities can be used for solving a multitude of real-life scenarios handled daily by developers, quality assurance engineers, support personas, or anyone that virtually has to work with network data.
+The listed above functionalities can be used for solving a multitude of real-life scenarios handled daily by developers, quality assurance engineers, support personas, or anyone that virtually needs to work with network data.

 ### Capturing, Inspecting, Testing, and Mocking